 Some pensions and allowances paid to war widows and dependents are exempt from tax, as well as similar pensions or allowances payable under the laws of a foreign country.

 These include the following (non exhaustive):

 Are there any concessions made for expatriates in the United Kingdom?

-There are no special tax concessions for expatriates other than the treatment of home leave reimbursements outlined above.
-However, assuming the foreign national is not a U.K. domiciliary and chooses to be taxed on the remittance basis (see earlier - The Remittance Basis of Taxation), non-U.K.-source investment income and gains are potentially exempt from tax as they would be liable to tax only if remitted to the United Kingdom.
+Assuming the foreign national is not a U.K. domiciliary and chooses to be taxed on the remittance basis (see earlier - The Remittance Basis of Taxation), non-U.K. source investment income and foreign capital gains are potentially exempt from tax as they are only subject to U.K. tax if and when remitted to the United Kingdom.